 On our way back to Mexico City, we stopped at a Yucatecan restaurant called El Faisán, where my suegros often visit after spending a weekend with friends in Cuernavaca.
 It was the first time both José and I had been there.

-I’m not very well-versed in Yucatecan cuisine, nor have I been to Yucatán—yet.
-But I know that if El Faisán wasn’t as authentic as anything you’d eat in Mérida, my family wouldn’t eat there.
-They suggested I try the queso relleno which had a picadillo-style mixture incorporated into the cheese; it’s a favorite of one of our tias, but the flavor was a little too strong for my liking.
+I know if El Faisán wasn’t as authentic as anything you’d eat in Mérida, my family wouldn’t eat there.
+They suggested I try the queso relleno which had a picadillo-style mixture incorporated into the cheese; it’s a favorite of one of our tias.
 My cuñada ordered sopa de lima and shared it with me.
 But what pleased my palate the most was an order of three little tacos de cochinita pibil.
 In fact, we ended up asking for three orders, and there was a mad scramble to get more than one little taco each.
 Paired with a tall, ice-cold glass of horchata to drink (another one of my favorite things), I was in little piggy heaven.

 SALSA DE HABANERO Y CEBOLLA